isdsucph/isds2021/src/content/post/preparation.md

 ## Material for learning Python

 The assignment comes with built-in teaching material and references for learning more if you need more clarification.
-For those of you who find it difficult we offer to ways to seek help:
-- **An online workshop**: We will host a workshop on **Aug 04 at TBD** where we cover the skills required to answer this problem set.
-You can ask questions here.
+If many of you are struggling with the assignment, we will offer an online workshop before the submission deadline, where we cover the skills required to answer this problem set.

 Remember to ask questions through the GitHub issues in our [ISDS2021 repository](https://github.com/isdsucph/isds2021/issues)!